 An entertained child is a happy child.
-The more you can engage them along the way, the less likely they will be to have a meltdown.
+The more you can engage your kids along the way, the less likely they will have a meltdown.
 But as any parent knows, kids get bored.
-So, you have to make sure that you have plenty of ways to keep them entertained for the entire journey.
+So, make sure you have plenty of entertainment for the entire journey.
 As soon as they tire of one thing, hand them something new.
 Here are some ideas:

 Use technology to your advantage.

 These days, most kids would rather be looking at a screen than anything else.
-So, use this to your advantage.
+So, to avoid child meltdowns while traveling, use this to your advantage.
 Pack your children’s electronic devices.
 Think about getting your kids a few devices that they only use when traveling.
-My son has a portable DVD player that he rarely uses outside of traveling.
-We always pack it and a case full of movies when we go on a trip.
-The DVD player keeps him entertained for hours.
+My son has a portable DVD player that he only uses when traveling.
+It keeps him entertained for hours.
 Just don’t forget to pack extra batteries and chargers!
 Even if you limit your child’s screen time while at home, consider making an exception while traveling.

 Pack trivia cards.

-After a while, even the most tech-savvy kid will lose interests in electronics.
+After a while, even the most tech-savvy kid will lose interest in electronics.
 When that happens, be prepared with some low-tech options.
 One of my favorite things to pack is trivia cards.
-Take the cards out of your favorite trivia game, wrap a rubber band around them, and throw them into your bag.
-Then, when you need a diversion, pull them out and take turns asking each other the questions.
+Either get a travel set before your trip or grab the cards from your favorite trivia game, wrap a rubber band around them, and throw them into your bag.
+Then, when you need a diversion, pull them out and take turns asking each other questions.
 Another bonus to the trivia cards is that they take up very little space.